 And as we already know by now, this functional stupidity is only a symptom of the system, our organisation.
 It is important to understand that all people in the organisation are stuck in the system, also the managers.
 So, we really need to change the system, it is not about blaming individuals or about changing the individuals.
 No, we need to change the system, the organisation, to follow what we people have the cognitive abilities for, then their interactions will change, and the organisation will be successful, with true value words as a fundament.
 Int the organisation new sub-cultures will automatically arise, depending on the many different contexts within the organisation, but they have all in common that they are leaning on the organisation’s value words.

 The functional stupidity is also a reason why organisations today introduce new methods and frameworks without hesitation, functional stupidity frankly hampers solving the real organisational problems.
 Another one is that organisations seem to go with the flow, so when other organisations change to something new, all other organisations follow and tries to copy the other organisations’ changes.
 This is a problem pointed out many decades ago by Svenska Handelsbanken’s former, very successful CEO (1970-1978) Jan Wallander, turning the company from close to bankruptcy to prosperity.

-What happens today in our organisations, also in the public sector, is that too much focus are put on the leader of the organisations, which Mats Alvesson points out, in this article in the Dagens Nyheter newspaper from 2019-08-11 .
+What happens today in our organisations, also in the public sector, is that too much focus is put on the leader of the organisations, which Mats Alvesson points out, in this article in the Dagens Nyheter newspaper from 2019-08-11 .
 And as we also know by this time, symptoms are impossible to solve, meaning that leader educations can never be the solution.
 Dissolution of our organisational problems, is the only way to get rid of the root causes to organisational problems, meaning fulfilling the principles regarding our cognitive abilities.
 This is further examined in this series of blog posts.